Salima Hashmi

 Salima Hashmi (born 1942) is a Pakistani painter, artist, former college professor, anti-nuclear weapons activist and former caretaker minister in Sethi caretaker ministry.
-She has served for four years as a professor and the dean of National College of Arts.
+She has served for four years as a professor and the dean of National College of Arts, Lahore.
 She is the firstborn daughter of the renowned poet Faiz Ahmed Faiz and his British-born wife Alys Faiz.

 She represents the first generation of modern artists in Pakistan who pack an artistic identity different from indigenous artists.
 She is known for condemning the Pakistani and Indian nuclear programs; she is one of the few Pakistani intellectuals who condemned the nuclear tests by India and Pakistan in 1998.
 She received the Pride of Performance Award in 1999 for her services to the nation.

 Early life and education

 Salima was born in 1942, in before-the-partition New Delhi, India to parents Faiz Ahmed Faiz and Alys Faiz.
 She is Pakistani.
 She has one younger sister, Muneeza Hashmi, a senior producer with Pakistan TV.
 Her mother, Alys Faiz, was a sister of Christobel Taseer, mother of Salman Taseer, the former Governor of Punjab, Pakistan.

 Salima migrated with her family to Lahore during the partition of India in 1947 and was raised in Lahore.
-After perusing design at Lahore's National College of Arts (NCA), she moved to England in the early 1960s, where she studied at the Bath Academy of Art in Corsham, receiving a diploma in art education from there in 1965.
+After studying design at Lahore's National College of Arts (NCA), she moved to England in the early 1960s, where she studied at the Bath Academy of Art in Corsham, receiving a diploma in art education from there in 1965.
 Salima later studied at the Rhode Island School of Design in Providence, Rhode Island, and received a MAE degree in 1990.

 Salima united a fellow professor Shoaib Hashmi.
 The couple has two children, son Yasser Hashmi and one daughter Mira Hashmi.
 Her husband Shoaib Hashmi retired from a teaching position at Government College University, Lahore, and Lahore School of Economics, and was also a popular co-star with her in comedy and children's television shows on Pakistan television in the early 1970s - for example the highly popular 1970s children's show 'Akkar Bakkar'.